 We continued to write about this problem and hundreds more readers related their nightmare withdrawal itching.

 Although we contacted the FDA repeatedly about this issue, it was very slow to respond.
 We finally went to the very top of the FDA.
-Janet Woodcock is now the acting FDA Commissioner.
+Janet Woodcock was at that time the acting FDA Commissioner.
 You can read our letters to her and her colleagues at this link:

 Zyrtec Withdrawal Is a Nightmare